Brighton's Remarkable Comeback: A Tactical Masterclass Against the Champions

 Brighton & Hove Albion produced a stunning 2-1 victory over Manchester City at the American Express Stadium on 31st August 2025, with Brajan Gruda scoring the winner in the 89th minute after James Milner had equalised from the penalty spot in the 67th minute.

-The Premier League Matchday 3 encounter took place at the American Express Stadium in Falmer, with kick-off at 13:00 UTC.
-Erling Haaland had given Manchester City the lead in the 34th minute, but Brighton's spirited second-half performance saw them overturn the deficit in dramatic fashion.
+The Premier League Matchday 3 clash between Brighton & Hove Albion and Manchester City took place at the American Express Stadium in Falmer, with kick-off at 13:00 UTC.
+Erling Haaland gave City an early advantage in the 34th minute, but Brighton’s resilient second-half performance saw them overturn the deficit in dramatic fashion.

 Tactical Analysis